camminady/PLE.jl/README.md

-# PLE
+# PLE.jl
 Path-lengths estimator in Julia

 With PLE it is possible to compute trajectories of particles inside an obstacle field.
-Particles undergo elastic collisions with the background obstacles (which have fixec positions).
+Particles undergo elastic collisions with the background obstacles (which have fixed positions).

 ## Simple example